-Stick welding aluminum is difficult because aluminum has properties that make it hard to weld, and the required stick welding rods are among the hardest to use.
-Aluminum rods, easily stick to the workpiece and their flux coating creates a fluid slag that covers the puddle.
+Stick welding aluminum is difficult because this metal has properties that make it hard to weld.
+Furthermore, the required rods are among the hardest to use.
+These rods stick to the workpiece and their flux coating creates a fluid slag that covers the puddle.

-Let’s see in detail why aluminum is hard to weld not only with a stick welder but with all arc welding processes.
+Let’s see in detail why aluminum is hard to weld not only with SMAW but with all arc processes.

 When you start welding the workpiece is cold.
 This makes striking the arc hard and the first section of the bead is crowned without deep penetration.

 However, as you weld, the workpiece saturates with heat.
 After a point, it will be like welding with higher amperage.
 The bead will be flat, and the workpiece may completely melt at the finishing edge.

 2. Another quirk of aluminum is the oxidized layer on the surface.
 When aluminum contacts oxygen, it forms an oxide that’s exceptionally tough and has a high melting point of 3,762 °F (2,072 °C).
 Most aluminum alloys melt around 1220 °F (660 °C).

 - Often, the oxide causes lack of fusion.
 This is when areas on the joint don’t melt and don’t mix with the weld metal.
 This creates a weak joint that can break.